Yifeng-He/Distracted-Driver-Detection-with-Deep-Learning/README.md

     c9: talking to passenger

-We split the training data into two sets: training set containing 20,924 images, and validation set containing 1500 images (e.g., 150 images for each class).
+We split the data into two sets: training set containing 20,924 images, and validation set containing 1500 images (e.g., 150 images for each class).